MaxmaxmaximusFree/react-animated-transition/README.md

 make different profiles, and a cool animation by default.

-please like my repository, so i can brag to my girlfriend
+please star my repository so i can brag to my girlfriend